Academic journal articles are an excellent source of scholarly information on your topic. Here are a few tips for finding journal articles:-

 You can use iFind to locate journal articles on a topic or by a particular author, if you want to carry out a more thorough search it is better to use electronic databases.
 Some of these databases (e.g. JSTOR) contain full-text articles, while others (e.g Web of Science) contain only a citation (or record) and abstract (a summary) of the article.
 In this case, you will often see a 'iGetIt@Swansea University' link which you can click on to see if we hold the article here.

 Critically appraising your sources is a crucial element of any literature search.
 You need to consider is your sources are:

 Ask yourself the following questions about the information you have found.

 What sort of information?

-This is a list of databases that may be relevant to Welsh students.
-Please explore this a-z or look at the following pages for more guidance to the databases.
-If you click 'view more results' you can explore all our databases, access database descriptions, and filter by database type.
+This is a list of databases that are relevant to Classics, Ancient History & Egyptology students.
+If you click 'view more results' you can explore all our databases, access database descriptions and filter by database type.